 The Abingdon Air and Country Show began in 2000 as a local fete organised by Neil Porter, a landscape gardener by trade.
-Created with the desire to put something back into the community, to provide a family day out at an affordable price.
+Created with the desire to put something back into the community and to provide a family day out at an affordable price.

 The 2000 event barely broke even, but through perseverance, the show has steadily grown into one of the area’s largest annual events and established itself as a highlight on the airshow calendar.